 “Ciao!
 My name is Rudy.”

-Most people know me because I write about human potential and effective information supported by psychological and scientific notions presented in a simple and concise way.
+Most people know me because I write about human potential and effective information supported by psychological notions presented in a simple and concise way.

 How To Eat Properly Helps the Brain?

 Your brain is hungrier than you think… It is he who makes you feel hungry….
 He's the one who squeezes your stomach.
 He's the one who makes you dizzy when you're weak.

 It needs a lot of energy and specific nutrients for YOU to function properly.

 The brain is like the control unit of a car.
 It sends information through the nervous system making sure you get it working.